joeDespres/dirtyparallel/README.md

 # Dirty Parallel R-Rust Implementation

-This project is an experiment to push the limits of multicore processing in R by integrating Rust’s high-performance, multi-threaded capabilities.
-The idea is to bypass some of R’s inherent single-threaded constraints by using unsafe Rust code the "dirty parallel" approach.
+This project is an experiment aimed at pushing the limits of multicore processing in R by integrating Rust’s high-performance, multi-threaded capabilities.
+The idea is to bypass some of R’s inherent single-threaded constraints by using unsafe Rust code—what we call the “dirty parallel” approach—to achieve significant speedups.

 ## Core Functionality